cecarlsen/com.unity.render-pipelines.high-definition.custom-single-pass-stereo/README.md

 					- Make the hdrDisplayOutputInformation always return new HDROutputUtils.HDRDisplayInformation( -1, 1000, 0, 160f ).
 				- Make the AssignView() method public.
 				- Make the AddView() method public.
+			- */Runtime/XR/XRLayout.css*
+				- make the AddPass mathod public.
-- 2) Install OffAxisCamera
+- 2) **Install OffAxisCamera**
 	- Get it on ([Asset Store](https://assetstore.unity.com/packages/tools/camera/offaxiscamera-98991)).
 Alternatively moddify this hack and use your own view calculations.
+- 3) **Install MockHMD**
 	- Install *XR Plugin Management* using the package manager or in the Project Settings->XR window.
+Don't enable "Initialize XR on Startup".
+	- Install *Mock HMD Loader*.
+If this is not present in your project, stereo instancing will be stripped from all shaders and the STEREO_INSTANCING_ON keyword will be undefined.
+- 4) **Add custom HDRP**
 	- Close the Unity project and drop this repo at some path.
 Then edit your package manifest.json file to point to that path.
 For example: *"com.unity.render-pipelines.high-definition": "file:../../PackageRepos/com.unity.render-pipelines.high-definition.custom-single-pass-stereo",*
 	- Cross your fingers and re-open your project.
-- In your scene:
+- 5) **Setup your scene**
 	- Add a OffAxisCamera component to your main camera and give it a reference to a "Window Transform".
 	- Add StereoHackEnabler component to an object in the scene.
 	- Assign a RenderTexture asset with B10G11R11_UFloatPack32 format to StereoHackEnabler.
 	- Render the the texture somehow.
 For example by assigning it to a RawImage in a Canvas.

-## What was modded in HDRP?
+## What was changed in HDRP?

-- Runtime/RenderPipeline/Camera/HDCamera.cs xr property was modified, see line 600.
-- Runtime/RenderPipeline/HDRenderPipeline.cs was modified, see line 2396.
-- Runtime/RenderPipeline/HDRenderPipeline.RenderGraph.cs was modified, see line 263 and 447.
-- Runtime/Unity.RenderPipelines.HighDefinition.Runtime.asmdef was mofidied; OffAxisCamera was referenced.
-- Runtime/StereoHack/StereoHackEnabler.cs and StereoHackSbsBlit.shader was added.
-- This readme was added.

-## Known Issues

-- CURRENTLY NOT WORKING IN BUILDS =(
+- Modified *HDRenderPipeline.cs* and *HDRenderPipeline.RenderGraph.cs*.
+Changes are marked with "CEC EDIT".
+- Added reference to OffAxisCamera in the Unity.RenderPipelines.HighDefinition.Runtime.asmdef.
+- Added some files in Runtime/StereoHack/.
+- Added this readme.

 ## Notes